changeworld/azure-docs.pl-pl/articles/machine-learning/service/how-to-monitor-data-drift.md

 # start and end are datetime objects
 drift_metrics = datadrift.get_output(start_time=start, end_time=end)

-# Show all data drift result figures, one per serivice.
+# Show all data drift result figures, one per service.
 # If setting with_details is False (by default), only the data drift magnitude will be shown; if it's True, all details will be shown.
 drift_figures = datadrift.show(with_details=True)
 ```